HomeDirectoriesTop Benefits of Listing Your Business Online

 5. Use geographic insights to target expansion or local marketing efforts

-The integration of listing analytics with other business data systems creates a comprehensive view of the customer journey.
-By connecting the dots between listing discovery, website behavior, and eventual purchases, you can identify the most valuable customer acquisition paths and make better for this reason.
+Connecting listing analytics with your other business data systems gives you a full view of the customer journey.
+By linking listing discovery, website behavior, and eventual purchases, you can find the most valuable acquisition paths and decide accordingly.

-Measuring the return on investment (ROI) from business listings requires a structured framework that accounts for both direct and indirect benefits.
-Unlike some marketing channels where attribution is straightforward, business listings contribute to multiple stages of the customer journey.
+Measuring the return on investment (ROI) from business listings takes a structured framework that accounts for both direct and indirect benefits.
+In some marketing channels attribution is simple, but business listings contribute to several stages of the customer journey.

 A comprehensive ROI measurement framework for business listings should include: